-The control monitors ambient temperature, outdoor coil temperature, and total run time to determine when a defrost cycle is required.
+The control monitors ambient temperature, outdoor coil temperature and total run time to determine when a defrost cycle is required.
+Two temperature probes are permanently attached to the control.
 The coil temperature probe is designed with a spring clip to allow mounting to the outside coil tubing.
 The location of the coil sensor is important for proper defrost operation.
+See figure 21 for coil sensor location.
+The ambient temperature sensor is located in the PVC tube next to the filter drier.

-NOTE - The demand defrost board accurately measures the performance of the system as frost accumulates on the outdoor coil.
+NOTE - The logic of the demand defrost board accurately measures the performance of the system as frost accumulates on the outdoor coil.
 This typically will translate into longer running time between defrost cycles as more frost accumulates on the outdoor coil before the board initiates defrost cycles.